Urawa Red Diamonds: Supporters

 Urawa Red Diamonds are associated with right-wing and nationalistic supporters.
 Since the early 2000s, sections of their ultras (particularly the "Urawa Boys" and related groups) have drawn widespread criticism for xenophobic and confrontational behaviour.
 These include the display of the Rising Sun Flag, anti-Korean chants, and provocative banners, both at home and away fixtures.
 In 2008, violent clashes broke out between Urawa and Gamba Osaka supporters at Saitama Stadium, resulting in an hours-long standoff.
 This was, at the time, considered the most serious act of fan violence in Japanese football history.
 In 2010, Urawa Red Diamonds were fined $50,000 after a group of their supporters directed taunts at foreign players from rival club Vegalta Sendai.
-The club’s most notorious incident occurred in March 2014, when a “Japanese Only” banner was hung at Saitama Stadium during a league fixture.
+The club's most notorious incident occurred in March 2014, when a "Japanese Only" banner was hung at Saitama Stadium during a league fixture.
 The banner, widely condemned as racist, led the J.League to impose its first-ever closed-door match as punishment.
-The incident sparked national and international backlash and prompted the formal dissolution of Urawa’s supporter groups in the "Curva Est" section, though the Urawa Boys later reformed in 2018.
+The incident sparked national and international backlash and prompted the formal dissolution of Urawa's supporter groups in the "Curva Est" section, though the Urawa Boys later reformed in 2018.

 Further problems persisted; In 2020–2022, during the COVID-19 pandemic, Urawa fans repeatedly defied public health regulations, including bans on singing, chanting, and mandatory mask-wearing.
 The club was fined ¥20 million and warned that future infractions could lead to match forfeitures or points deductions.
-In August 2023, after a 3-0 Emperor’s Cup loss to Nagoya Grampus, over 70 Urawa supporters invaded the pitch, tearing down barriers and clashing with security and rival fans.
-The Japan Football Association (JFA) described it as a collective riot and imposed a ban on Urawa from the 2024 Emperor’s Cup.
+In August 2023, after a 3-0 Emperor's Cup loss to Nagoya Grampus, over 70 Urawa supporters invaded the pitch, tearing down barriers and clashing with security and rival fans.
+The Japan Football Association (JFA) described it as a collective riot and imposed a ban on Urawa from the 2024 Emperor's Cup.
 Eighteen individuals were banned from matches, and the club was accused of failing to rein in supporters over many years.

 In total, since 2000, Urawa Red Diamonds have been sanctioned at least 11 times for serious supporter misconduct, including fines, official warnings, spectator bans, and competition suspensions.
 The club has been repeatedly criticised for tolerating and enabling its most fervent ultras, often portraying disciplinary action as an attack on fan culture rather than confronting extremist behaviour directly.

 Rivalries

 Saitama derby

 Urawa Red Diamonds has a local derby with Omiya Ardija, from Ōmiya-ku, Saitama city.
 They first met in the 1987 Emperor's Cup, with Mitsubishi defeating NTT Kanto by 5 to 0 at Nishigaoka National Stadium.
-The derby first took place in the JSL Second Division in the 1989–90 season, and it wouldn't take place until the 2000 season when Urawa was relegated to the second tier again.
-In 2003 the formerly separate Omiya and Urawa cities merged to become Saitama city, and since 2005 the derby became a top flight fixture after Omiya was promoted.
+The derby first took place in the JSL Second Division in the 1989–90 season, and it would not take place until the 2000 season when Urawa was relegated to the second tier again.
+In 2003 the formerly separate Omiya and Urawa cities merged to become Saitama city, and since 2005 the derby became a top-flight fixture after Omiya was promoted.